Skip to content

 CostHigh upfront; potential long-term savingsLower upfront; recurring subscription fees

-Development TimeLonger; requires development teamShorter; immediate deployment
+Development TimeLonger; requires a development teamShorter; deploy immediately

 Real-World Use Cases: Build vs Buy in Action